 Media & Communication (College of)

-The College of Media & Communication offers undergraduate degrees in six different disciplines.
+The College of Media & Communication offers undergraduate degrees in seven different disciplines.

 The college also offers three master's degrees, including an online Master of Arts program, as well as a doctorate in Media & Communication.
 Both undergraduate and graduate certificates in a number of disciplines are available.